Canon M3 vs T6s

-Advantages of the Canon EOS Rebel T6s:
+Arguments in favor of the Canon EOS Rebel T6s:

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (5 vs 4.2 flaps/sec) to capture the decisive moment.